rmp135/sql-ts/README.md

 ### filename

 Specifies the name that the file should be saved as.
-Defaults to "Database.ts".
-The .ts extensions is not required.
+Defaults to "Database".
+The .ts extension is not required.

 ```json
 {